Another morning Full English breakfast.

-This being my ‘Last Chance To See’ I have eaten Full Englishes and Fish ‘n’ Chips with a sort of reverence, as if I was visiting museum pieces.
-Who really eats these things regularly in normal life?
+This being my ‘Last Chance To See’ I have eaten Full Englishes and Fish ‘n’ Chips with a sort of reverence.
+As if I was taking in some holy relic, visiting some great museum piece.
+I mean, who really eats these things regularly in everyday normal life?

-The family of obvious regular-takers of their holidays here are confessed to about how finances have turned tough, what a struggle the business is now, not sure how they’ll cope.
-He talks and talks, moans and bleats.
+The family of obvious regular-takers of their holidays here are moaned to about how finances have turned tough, what a struggle the business is now, not sure how they’ll cope.
+The owner talks and talks, gripes and bleats.

-“Whatever happened to the British stiff lips?” says Passepartout, not quite right, and without much care at the man’s plight either.
+“What happened to your famous British stiff lips?” says Giristroula, regarding the man through narrowed eyes.
+Not quite right, and not with much care at the poor man’s plight either.

-We turn to the garden which is a riot of plants and flowers.
+As he carries on, we turn instead to the garden which is a riot of plants and flowers.

 “How many flowers bloom and grow in an English country gar-den?”
-I’m inspired to sing, patting a cutlery rattling pom-pom-pom on the table edge, watched darkly by my unimpressed breakfasting companion.
+I sing, patting a cutlery rattling pom-pom-pom on the table edge, watched darkly by my breakfasting companion.

 “I’ll tell you now of some that I know and those that I miss you’ll surely par-don”.